- What we’ll cover here

 - Bacterial infections

-- Blockages in airways of the lungs
+- Blockages in the smaller airways of the lungs

 Chronic GVHD is treated with medicines that suppress the immune system, much like those used for acute GVHD.
 These drugs can increase your risk of infection for as long as you are treated for GVHD (see the “Infection” section).